 The Biological Analysis Service provides expert advice and instrumentation support for Center biological research projects that analyze animals, tissues, cells or molecules.
-The service offers access to and monetary support for both internal facilities and the many other important technologies available in the adjacent Harvard medical or Cambridge campus.
+The service offers access to and monetary support (in the form of Facility Access Funds) for both internal facilities and the many other important technologies available in the adjacent Harvard medical or Cambridge campus.
 The goal is to accelerate the productivity of NIEHS investigations using biological specimens and to facilitate use of new and powerful methodologies.

-Flow Cytometry & Imaging (HSPH, Room II-231) This laboratory houses a flow cytometer (BD Canto II analyzer), BD Pathway Scanning Cytometer, Tecan fluorescent plate reader, Molecular Devices Spectramax plate reader; access to SECTOR Imager 2400 reader for Meso-Scale System for multiplex assays is available.
+◊ Flow Cytometry & Imaging (HSPH, Room II-239) This laboratory houses a flow cytometer (BD Canto II analyzer), BD Pathway Scanning Cytometer, Tecan fluorescent plate reader, Molecular Devices Spectramax plate reader; access to SECTOR Imager 2400 reader for Meso-Scale System for multiplex assays is available.

 Contact: John Godleski, 617-432-1252

 ◊ Additional HSPH shared resources available to NIEHS investigators through institutional support at HSPH include: the SECTOR Imager 2400A (reader for Meso-Scale platform of multiplexed ELISA assays) and the HemavetTM 950FS Hematology Analyzer/CountessTM (rodent blood analysis in small volumes, SpectraMax M3 Multi-Mode Microplate Reader Workstations (available in Center for Population Health Research), and a Shared Qbiogene FastPrep FP120 Homogenizer (bead beater) for Cell Lysis.
 The Biological Analysis Service provides scheduling and training in use of these instruments.

 ◊ Off-Site Resources See our listing of external facilities for imaging and biological analysis in the Harvard Medical Area and throughout Harvard.